safaabbes/thesis-project/README.md

 ### TODO List

+- [x] Change accuracy metric
-- [ ] Change accuracy metric and re-train source (and save model!)
+- [ ] re-train source
-- [ ] Create new model with a branch to classify super-classes
+- [x] Create new model with a branch to classify super-classes
+- [x] implement new train steps for the new model
+- [ ] train new architecture

 - [x] Implement dataset of 40 classes
 - [x] Test 12 directions on original resnet50